 What’s one thing from this discussion that you’ll be thinking about more in the days to come? (acknowledges that not everything has been tied up completely)

-What’s something someone else said in this discussion that was meaningful to you? (builds team connections and acknowledgement)
+What’s something someone else said in this discussion that was meaningful to you? (builds team connections and acknowledgment)

 What final things do you need to say to feel that this discussion is complete for you for today? (provides a way for participants to have closure, even if the discussion didn’t cover everything they wanted it to)